Fibular (peroneal) artery

 This article will discuss the anatomy and function of the fibular artery.

 The fibular artery arises from the posterior tibial artery usually about 2.5 cm below the popliteus muscle, but it may occasionally arise up to 8 cm distal to the popliteus.
-At times, it can also have a more proximal origin and arise from the tibiofibular trunk.
+Some texts may describe the fibular artery as arising from a vessel known as the tibiofibular trunk (or tibioperoneal trunk), which is an alternative title for the proximal part of the posterior tibial artery.

 From its origin point, the fibular artery descends obliquely along the medial crest of the fibula.
 It usually courses within the flexor hallucis longus muscle, or in a fibrous canal formed between the tibialis posterior and flexor hallucis longus muscles.
 Proximally, the fibular artery is covered by the soleus muscle and the transverse intermuscular septum, while the flexor hallucis longus muscle covers its distal portion.